Kentrelltm/hello/README.md

-# login
+# Hello
-Created learn C++.
-Made a simple login using file storage
+Created to learn C++.
+A simple hello world program